 In 1932 the architect Lluís Sert planned quality working class social housing supported by the Republican Catalan Government and inspired by Le Corbusier.
 Casa Bloc was one of the very few examples of racionalist architecture built before the Spanish civil war.
 One of the apartments is now a house-museum that can be visited on Saturdays at 11AM.

-Plaça del Mercadal.
 If you like unique hidden urban landscapes, then you can’t miss this spot.
-A porched plaza that can be only be accessed via some alleys that get you there via pitturesque arches.
+A porched plaza that can be only be accessed via some alleys that get you there via picturesque arches.
 The center of the Plaza is now occupied by a covered farmers market, and under the surrounding porticoes you’ll find local cafés and shops.

 Very close to the Plaça del Mercadal you’ll find a famous meeting point for the locals.
 Bar Versalles has been open since 1915 and its modernist decoration pays tribute to the French palace of Versailles where it takes its name from.

-Shopping in Sant Andreu.
 Local shops and stores line up the main street, Gran de Sant Andreu, but shopaholics can’t miss two shopping destinations where even Barcelonans from other districts will flock in the weekends.
 One of them is La Maquinista, a huge shopping mall (one of the largest in Spain, actually), built in the grounds of another former factory – La Maquinista Terrestre y Marítima that produced metal components for train, ship and factory engines.

 And BONUS!
 There is a hidden GAUDI work in Sant Andreu: